TN-Holdings-LLC/psf-zero/docs/findings/spare-qubit-cliff-addenda-combined.md

   was added and the comparison run on real hardware: the layout-search win/loss pattern reproduces through PSF-Zero's own pipeline at close to the same magnitude as the Qiskit-only comparison.
+- **[New in Addendum 19]** A reproducible slope anomaly on Qiskit's side of a *separate*, coupling-map-free compile-time comparison (10k and 50k iterations) -- visible on both runs, absent from PSF-Zero's curves, cause unconfirmed.
+Distinct from Addendum 16's L3 variance (no coupling map is involved here), but possibly related at some level neither addendum has investigated.

 ---